isso-comments/isso/docs/docs/install.rst

 version – looking at you, Debian!).

-That's why most Python developers use the `Python Package Index`_ to get their packages.
+That's why most Python developers use the `Python Package Index`_ to get their dependencies.
 But the most important rule: never install *anything* from PyPi as root.
 Not because of malicious software, but because you *will* break your system.
 ``easy_install`` is one tool to mess up your system.
 Another package manager is ``pip``.
 If you ever searched for an issue with Python/pip and Stackoverflow is